andywenk/url-shortener/README.md

 ## Heroku

+### Getting started with Ruby

+This is a good overview on how to get started with a [Ruby application on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby).

 ### CLI

 Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and install it.
 After that make your self familiar with the [CLI](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli).
 If you don't want to [RTFM](https://en.wiktionary.org/wiki/RTFM) fire: